-#2 Updated by Anonymous about 9 years ago
+#2 Updated by Anonymous over 9 years ago

 I just came across this exact problem, but on FreeBSD (on textdrive).
 I was using vlad, not capistrano, so odd ssh issues are out of the question as well.
 I can confirm that moo's workaround indeed works.
 It would be nice if lighttpd detached properly.